alex-sir/pomotimer/README.md

     Run tasks with "npx gulp", e.g. "npx gulp build"

 * **Development**
-  * concat - Concatenate all scripts and stylesheets
+  * concat - Concatenate all scripts and stylesheets.
-  * copy - Copy all needed files
+  * copy - Copy all needed files.
   * build - concat + copy
-  * cleanAll - Remove all files from dist, excluding .git and CNAME
+  * cleanAll - Remove all files from dist, excluding .git and CNAME.
-  * cleanVendor - Remove all files from vendor
+  * cleanVendor - Remove all files from vendor.
   * default - cleanAll + build
   * watch - Watch all HTML, CSS, and JavaScript files for changes.
 On change, runs default.
 * **Production**